allydunham/aa_subtypes/README.md

 * uwot
 * yaml

+Clinvar analyses also requires:

+* BSgenome.Hsapiens.UCSC.hg38
+* Homo.sapiens
+* TxDb.Hsapiens.UCSC.hg38.knownGene
+* VariantAnnotation

 #### Other Tools

 * SIFT4G (patched to output 4 decimal places)
 * FoldX 5
 * Naccess 2.1.1
 * Porter5
 * Pymol 2.3.0 open source (and requires pymol2 to be importable)

-Of these only Pymol is required for the analysis part of the pipeline, with the results of the other tool being included in the supplied data files.
+Of these only Pymol is required for the analysis part of the pipeline, and then only when running the complete pipeline which generates various plots of features mapped to protein structures.
+The standard `Snakemake` command doesn't produce these extra plots by default so doesn't require pymol.
+The results of the other tool are all pregenerated and included in the supplied data files, so are only required to run the pipeline from raw data.

 ### 4. Local Environment

-1. Add this repos `src` directory to your PYTHONPATH
+1. Add this repos `src` directory to your $PYTHONPATH
 2. Update the Porter5 and uniref90 paths in snakemake.yaml
 3. Update cluster.yaml if you have different preferences for running snakemake in cluster mode.
 I used [snakemake-lsf](https://github.com/Snakemake-Profiles/snakemake-lsf) to manage cluster mode, but the required setup will depend on your setup.